|8/2022 -||Independent international librarian, writer, adviser|

 OCLC provides library and research services to over 18,000 libraries and related institutions worldwide.
 It has a staff of 1,300, spread throughout North America, Europe and Australia.

-Current position: Vice President, Membership and Research, & Chief Strategist
+Position: Vice President, Membership and Research, & Chief Strategist.

-Reporting to the CEO and President, participate fully in enterprise-level budget, planning, and strategic decisions as a permanent member of the OCLC Executive Management Team.
+Reporting to the CEO and President, participated fully in enterprise-level budget, planning, and strategic decisions as a permanent member of the OCLC Executive Management Team.

 Direct the Membership and Research Division, with a staff of ~55, in addition to broader enterprise responsibilities.
 Specifics include: